dimitrinicolas/postcss-inline-media/readme.md

 ### postcss-media-minmax

-And this plugin is also compatible with [**postcss-media-minmax**](https://github.com/postcss/postcss-media-minmax), put the `postcss-media-minmax` plugin **after** `postcss-inline-media`.
+This plugin is compatible with [**postcss-media-minmax**](https://github.com/postcss/postcss-media-minmax), put the `postcss-media-minmax` plugin **after** `postcss-inline-media`.